sybrew/the-seo-framework/readme.txt

 		* This also works around an issue where Gutenberg still doesn't understand HTML.
 		* This also works around an issue where Gutenberg leadership does not respect the community that allowed them to create the everlasting abomination and [fix all the points made here](https://github.com/WordPress/gutenberg/issues/7960), which would take about 5 hours of work -- postponed for 5 years already.
 * **Improved:**
+	* **Performance:**
 		* The plugin is faster now due to [new](https://twitter.com/SybreWaaijer/status/1654101713714831361) [coding](https://twitter.com/SybreWaaijer/status/1678409334626172928) [standards](https://twitter.com/SybreWaaijer/status/1678412864200093696).
 		* Multiple types of homepages are no longer tested when fetching custom metadata, improving performance when viewing the administrative post list.
 		* The main query is no longer performed by WordPress when loading the sitemap, removing 10 redundant database queries.
 			* Related Core ticket is [#51117](https://core.trac.wordpress.org/ticket/51117).
 		* Sticky posts are no longer calculated when generating the sitemap, removing a redundant database query.
 			* Related Core ticket is [#51542](https://core.trac.wordpress.org/ticket/51542).
+	* **Compatibility:**
 		* A new multilingual plugin conflict detection is implemented.
 Polylang, WPML, TranslatePress, and WPGlobus are detected by default as potentially conflicting.
 When a potentially conflicting multilingual plugin is detected:
 			* A warning is displayed above the homepage settings.
 			* A warning is displayed above the Post Type Archive settings.
 			* A warning is displayed at the Sitemap Output settings.
 * **Fixed:**
 	* Even if WordPress can't fulfill a JSON-type request, WordPress will falsely report it's parsing JSON-formatted content.
 Caching plugins ignore this, and create a copy of this JSON-type response as a regular page, with the content altered -- [learn more](https://wordpress.org/support/topic/meta-block-sometimes-not-inserted/#post-16559784).
 TSF no longer stops outputting SEO metadata when a JSON-type is requested by a visitor, so caching plugins won't accidentally store copies without metadata any longer.
 		* Akin to `is_admin()`, unexpected behavior will occur in WordPress, themes, and plugins when sending JSON headers.
 We deem this a security issue, although Automattic thinks differently (hence, Jetpack is still vulnerable to `/?_jsonp=hi`, and so are hundreds of other plugins).
 Because we treated this as a security issue, we had to wait for Automattic to report back.